1414C/jiffy/README.md

 For a more complete explanation of the Sqac ORM tags and operation, see the README.md of the sqac library at: https://github.com/1414C/sqac

+The models folder also contains an 'ext' sub-directory which is used to hold the interface definitions for model extension-points.
+See the 'Extension Points' section of this document for more details.

+### The middleware folder

+The middleware folder contains all of the code related to the application the of Authentication and Authorization concepts discussed in the 'Access Control Overview' and 'Authorizations & End-Point Security' sections of this document.

+### The jwtkeys folder

+The jwtkewys folder contains the public and private keys that are generated in order to support the use of ECDSA-384 in the creation and reading of the JWT token.

-# Using the Generated Code
+## Using the Generated Code

 1. Edit the generated .prd.config.json file to define your production configuration.
 2. Edit the generated .dev.config.json file to define your development / testing configuration.
 3. When using SSL to test locally, SSL certs will be needed.
 See the SSL setup section below for instructions regarding the generation of certificates suitable for *local testing* via go test.
 ___
 <br/>

-## Execution
+### Execution

 The generated server runs based on a generated JSON configuration file as shown below.

 ```code